foss-for-synopsys-dwc-arc-processors/documentation/docs/platforms/index.md

     [the old documentation site](https://foss-for-synopsys-dwc-arc-processors.github.io/toolchain/)
     for guides related to Ashling Opella-XD.

-!!! warning

-    This section is under construction.
+This section is related to running applications for ARC Classic processors on hardware development platforms using OpenOCD server with GDB and MetaWare Debugger (MDB).